ETHAccra/Solidity-Mondays/README.md

 <h2>📚 3.
 Interfaces in Solidity</h2>

 <p><strong>Interfaces</strong> are like contracts but can only declare functions — they cannot contain any implementation or state.</p>
-<p>They are useful for defining how contracts should behave without dictating the internal logic.</p>
+<p>They are widely used to define standards like ERC-20 so that wallets, DEXs, and other smart contracts can interact with tokens seamlessly.</p>

 <h3>🧩 Rules for Interfaces:</h3>
 <ul>